cloudfoundry/java-buildpack/docs/container-tomcat.md

 To enable Redis-based session replication, simply bind a Redis service containing a name, label, or tag that has `session-replication` as a substring.

 ### GemFire
-To enable GemFire-based session replication, simply bind a [GemFire service][] containing a name, label, or tag that has `session_replication` as a substring.
+To enable GemFire-based session replication, simply bind a [Session State Caching (SSC) GemFire service][] containing a name, label, or tag that has `session_replication` as a substring.
 GemFire services intended to be used for session replication will automatically have a tag of 'session_replication'.

 ## Managing Entropy
 Entropy from `/dev/random` is used heavily to create session ids, and on startup for initializing `SecureRandom`, which can then cause instances to fail to start in time (see the [Tomcat wiki]).
 Also, the entropy is shared so it's possible for a single app to starve the DEA of entropy and cause apps in other containers that make use of entropy to be blocked.